Gratheon/website/docs/API/Share Token Authentication.md

 For such cases, we support a special **Share Token** authentication.
 This token provides limited, **read-only** access based on predefined **scopes**.
 This token is included in the URL that is used for sharing.

 ### Passing token
-When making requests using a share token, our app includes token from URL in in the `X-Share-Token` HTTP headers when making [GraphQL API](GraphQL%20API.md) requests:
+When making requests using a share token, our app includes token from URL in in the `X-Share-Token` HTTP headers when making [GraphQL](GraphQL.md) requests:
 ```
 X-Share-Token: <your_share_token>
 ```